CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

 While there are differences between the two languages, they can complement each other well.
 Python is versatile and scalable, making it ideal for large and complex projects such as web development and artificial intelligence.
+Object-oriented programming is easier and more common in Python, which is useful for large development teams.
 R, on the other hand, is known for its exceptional statistical capabilities and is often used in data analysis and modeling.
 Visualization is also easier in R, making it a popular choice for creating graphs and charts.

 By learning both R and Python, you’ll be able to take advantage of the strengths of each language and create more efficient and robust data